Course description in a few lines.

 - you can transform data into a form suitable for further analysis by combining basic operators

-- you can build meaningful visualisations of your data
+- you can build meaningful visualizations of your data

 - you understand how to write programs that are easy to understand for yourself and other programmers